-- Empower end users to be productive anytime and anywhere
+- Empower users to be productive anytime and anywhere.

 Many organizations believe they are in control and protected when resources exist within the boundaries of their corporate networks.
 But in today's digital workplace, that boundary has expanded with managed mobile devices and resources and services in the cloud.
-Now you need to manage the complexity of protecting your users' identities and data stored on their devices and apps.
+You now need to manage the complexity of protecting your users' identities and data stored on their devices and apps.